 Marketing teams already living inside HubSpot can spin up clusters without adding another app to the stack.
 The SEO Topic Cluster Builder sits inside the Marketing Hub dashboard and turns your existing blog posts, landing pages, and new keyword ideas into a visual map of pillars and supporting articles.

 HubSpot groups keywords around a proposed pillar page, then flags gaps where a subtopic article is missing.
 Once the content exists, the tool suggests internal links and checks that anchor text aligns with the chosen keyword.
+The visual cluster map is one of the strongest among the platforms that visualize topic clusters and show where supporting content needs to be created.

 Performance data, from sessions to lead attribution, flows back into the cluster view, so you can see which subtopics drive deals, not just clicks.
+This makes HubSpot particularly valuable for B2B teams that need to tie content clustering directly to revenue outcomes.
+The CRM integration also means sales teams can see which cluster a lead engaged with before booking a call.

 Free CRM users can preview limited suggestions, but full clustering requires the Professional tier (from roughly $800 / year when billed annually).